Responsive Space Research & Technology Center (RSTEC)

 Attitude control testbed

 The attitude control testbed simulates the attitude dynamics of a satellite in a representative orbital environment.
-The test stand includes:

-• Air bearing table on which satellites (models) of different classes can rotate almost friction-free around three axes of rotation (mounting plate can be rotated 360 degree around the vertical axis, can be tilted horizontally by approximately 25 degree)
+Satellites (models) of various categorys can be rotated almost friction-free around three axes on the air bearing table (mounting plate can be rotated 360 degrees around the vertical axis and tilted horizontally by approx. 25 degrees)

 Integration laboratory of the RSTEC

-This ISO8 clean room houses satellite platforms from various manufacturers with different functions, sizes and performance.
-These provide a hardware-in-the-loop test environment as a basis for research and for evaluating and analysing the following topics:
+The RSTEC integration laboratory houses satellite platforms from various manufacturers with different functions, sizes and performance.
+These provide a hardware-in-the-loop test environment as a basis for research and for evaluating and analysing.

 Vibration test system